Running an online business from home

 Pinterest SEO Traffic Secrets course

 Pinterest SEO Traffic Secrets is a course run by Anastasia at anastasiablogger.com.
 Just visit her site and you will quickly realise from her content that she is very good at what she does.
-Like myself, she is a Pinterest Marketing Manager and she also created courses on how to be successful at Pinterest Marketing and how to use the scheduling tool Tailwind.
+She knows Pinterest inside and out and to help us gain the same knowledge she created courses on how to be successful at Pinterest Marketing and how to use the scheduling tool Tailwind.

 “Tailwind is the smartest way to manage your presence across the visual web (Pinterest & Instagram), and offers a complete suite of marketing tools including Smart Scheduling, Analytics & Monitoring, Content Discovery, Promotion, Education, Tribes, Hashtag Suggestions and more. “